slackapi/deno-slack-sdk/docs/functions-view-handlers.md

 known as `interactivity_pointer`s.

-As such, there are two ways to open a view from inside a Run-On-Slack application: doing so [from a Function directly](#opening-a-view-from-a-function) vs. doing so [from a Block Action Handler](#opening-a-view-from-a-block-action-handler).
+As such, there are two ways to open a view from inside a Run-On-Slack application: doing so [from a function directly](#opening-a-view-from-a-function) vs. doing so [from a Block Action Handler](#opening-a-view-from-a-block-action-handler).
 The sections covering each approach below discuss how to retrieve the `trigger_id` in each scenario.

-We will explore implementing our contrived example above by opening a view from a Function.
+We will explore implementing our contrived example above by opening a view from a function.
 In a section further below, we will also cover [opening a view from a Block Action Handler](#opening-a-view-from-a-block-action-handler).

-#### Opening a View from a Function
+#### Opening a view from a custom function

 As mentioned in the previous section, we need to have a `trigger_id` handy in order to open a view.
 This is why we defined an `interactivity` input in our